Disconnection and entropic repulsion for the harmonic crystal with random conductances: Asymptotic upper bound on disconnection and entropic repulsion

 In a next step, we introduce a random variable $\kappa^\omega_N$ on $ \widetilde{\cD}^{\omega,\alpha}_N $, see~\eqref{eq:kappaN_Definition}, which encodes the position of the $\xi^\omega$-bad boxes.
 The corresponding coarse-grained events are denoted $\cD^\omega_{N,\kappa}$.
 This coarse-graining, which is similar in spirit to the one developed in~\cite{nitzschner2017solidification} (see also~\cite{chiarini2019entropic} and~\cite{nitzschner2018entropic}) is of small combinatorial complexity $\exp\{o(N^{d-2}) \}$ and reduces the problem to finding an asymptotic upper bound on the probability of $\cD^\omega_{N,\kappa}$ or $\{| \langle \bbX_N, \eta \rangle - \langle \mathscr{H}^\alpha_{\mathring{A}},\eta \rangle| > \Delta\} \cap \cD^{\omega}_{N,\kappa}$.

 As a result of this coarse-graining procedure, we obtain a collection of boxes of size $2\widehat{L}_0$ located at points $\widehat{\cS}_N^\omega$.
 Within these boxes the ``interface'' of $\xi^\omega$-bad boxes of (the smaller) size $L_0$ has substantial presence.
 The larger boxes located at the points $\widehat{\cS}_N^\omega$ are ultimately used to define a segmentation $U_0$ of the porous interface we construct.
-The porous interface $\Sigma$ itself is made out of $L_0$-boxes located within a sparsified subcollection of $\widehat{L}_0$-boxes at $\widetilde{\cS}^\omega_N \subseteq \widehat{\cS}^\omega_N$ at a mutual distance bigger or equal to $(4K+1){L}_0$.
+The porous interface $\Sigma$ itself is made out of $L_0$-boxes at a mutual distance bigger or equal to $(4K+1){L}_0$, located within a sparsified subcollection of $\widehat{L}_0$-boxes at $\widetilde{\cS}^\omega_N \subseteq \widehat{\cS}^\omega_N$.
 The relevant definitions of $U_0$ and $\Sigma$ appear in~\eqref{eq:DefOfSets}.
 The geometric picture is illustrated in Figure~\ref{fig:segmentation} below.

 \textbf{3.} \emph{Encoding into a Gaussian functional and application of quenched Gaussian bounds}: